ahmedriza/parquet-to-clickhouse-schema/README.md

 cat /tmp/clickhouse_schema.sql | clickhouse-client --multiquery
 ```

-Note that the `clickhouse-client` may need additional parameters such as as username and
+The `clickhouse-client` may need additional parameters such as as username and password, depending
-password, depending on the way Clickhouse is configured.
+on the way Clickhouse is configured.